I Remember Clifford (song)

 "I Remember Clifford" is an instrumental jazz threnody written by jazz tenor saxophonist Benny Golson in memory of Clifford Brown, the influential and highly regarded jazz trumpeter who died in an auto accident at the age of 25.
-Brown and Golson had done a stint in Lionel Hampton's band together.
-The original recording was by Donald Byrd in January 1957.
+Brown and Golson had previously worked together in Lionel Hampton's 1953 band.

+The song was first recorded by Donald Byrd and Gigi Gryce in February 1957.